stushurik/react-loadable-ts-transformer/README.md

 # react-loadable-ts-transformer

 This is an analog of the babel plugin included with react-loadable.
+The differences are:
-**The only difference that this transformer does not support Loadable.Map case.**
+- transformer does not support Loadable.Map case
+- moudles prop contains only relative path (as is in loader prop)

 Providing opts.webpack and opts.modules for every loadable component is a lot of manual work to remember to do.